Skip to main content

 Neck or Back Trauma

-What is Neck and Back Trauma?
+What is neck and back trauma?

 As part of your comprehensive evaluation, your provider will perform a physical exam and review your medical history.
 With this information, they can find the source of pain and form a plan of treatment with you.
 Depending on your needs, you may be referred to other specialties as appropriate or recommend medications for quick relief.

-Not all patients need physical therapy, and your provider will likely recommend surgery as a last resort.
 After your initial back or neck pain evaluation, additional tests may be required to determine the cause of your pain and the best treatment for you.

 • Diagnostic imaging, like X-ray or MRI can be helpful in finding the cause of pain by revealing areas in the neck or back where the nerves or spinal cord might be pinched by bone spurs or other problems.